The Clear Islam

 **In this article, the abbreviation PBUH means “Peace Be Upon Him.”
 It is used by the Muslims to show respect to the Holy Prophet by either reciting it/writing it after his name is mentioned.

-Here are some verses from the Quran that speak on the importance of halal foods:
+Here are some verses from the Quran that speak on the forbiddance of haram foods:

 When beginning to purchase or consume halal foods, one must always make sure that the food follows the proper Islamic guidelines.
 Here are some points below that one can use as a checklist for halal foods:

-2. Humane Treatment: The Islamic method of slaughtering animals involves using a sharp knife to ensure that the cut is clean and not painful.
+• Humane Treatment: The Islamic method of slaughtering animals involves using a sharp knife to ensure that the cut is clean and not painful.
 The animal must be alive and healthy at the time of slaughter and should not see another animal being slaughtered or the blade being sharpened.
 The aim is to respect the creature and minimize its suffering, reflecting the Quranic principle that all creatures are like communities, just as how we humans have communities, and they are deserving of their happiness and our kindness.
+The animal must also be cut from the jugular vein in the neck to ensure complete removal of blood.

 To defend point #5, a recent literature review by Imran Ahmed Khan for the Journal of Clinical and Basic Research, The advantages of halal food for health and well-being, discovered that, “halal meat, obtained from animals raised following halal standards, yielded higher levels of certain essential amino acids compared to non-halal meat.
 This shows that halal meat has greater nutritional value.”